OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/privacy-statement.md

 <div class="divider"></div>

 <div class="section">
-    <h5>Contact Csaba Technology Services, LLC</h5>
+    <h5>Contact Csaba Technology</h5>

     <div class="row">
         <div class="col s12">
-             If you have any questions about this privacy policy or Csaba Technology Services, LLC's treatment of your personal information, please contact through <a href="https://www.linkedin.com/in/csabatothdev/">LinkedIn</a>
+             If you have any questions about this privacy policy or Omnipresent Supergalactic Oneness's treatment of your personal information, please contact through <a href="https://csabatechnology.github.io/">Author's website</a>
         </div>
     </div>
 </div>